WPX WordPress Hosting Review (2019) – an Actually Honest Review

 As of early 2019, WPX does not offer student hosting.

-If you’re looking for preferential student treatment and have access to an email account under an .edu domain, try SiteGround.
+If you’re looking for preferential student treatment and have access to an email account under an .edu domain, see our best student hosting page.

 1.5 Does WPX offer public discount promo codes?